asxd-10/Disaster-Response-Pipeline/README.md

 * [Figure-Eight](https://appen.com/) for the messages dataset
 * [Udacity](https://classroom.udacity.com/) for providing the necessary guidance for this project

 The licensing details of the dataset is available on [Udacity](https://classroom.udacity.com/).
-The code can be freely used by any individual or organizationfor their needs.
+The code can be freely used by any individual or organization for their needs.
 MIT LICENSED.
 Author - [Ashay Katre](https://github.com/asxd-10/)